Against the Giants

 Against the Giants is an adventure module written by Gary Gygax and published by TSR in 1981 for the Dungeons & Dragons fantasy role-playing game.
 It combines the G series of modules previously published in 1978: Steading of the Hill Giant Chief, Glacial Rift of the Frost Giant Jarl, and Hall of the Fire Giant King.
 All three were produced for use with the 1st edition Advanced Dungeons & Dragons rules.
 In 1999, to recognize the 25th anniversary of TSR, the company released an updated version, Against the Giants: The Liberation of Geoff.
 Later in 1999, Wizards of the Coast published a novelization of Against the Giants by Ru Emerson.

-The plot of each of the three original modules focuses on a particular type of evil giant.
+The plot of each of the three original modules focuses on a different type of evil giant.
 Each can be played as a standalone adventure, or as a series.
 In Steading of the Hill Giant Chief, a tribe of hill giants have been raiding lands occupied by humans, and the humans hire the player characters to defeat them.
 Glacial Rift of the Frost Giant Jarl pits the player characters against the evil Jarl of the frost giants.
 Hall of the Fire Giant King concludes the series, this time against a group of fire giants.
 The first two modules disclose the existence of a secret force behind the giants, which in the third module is revealed to be evil drow elves.
 The plot involving the drow continues in four additional modules printed between 1978 and 1980.

 The modules were well received by contemporary critics.
 In 1978, they earned a 9/10 overall rating from a White Dwarf magazine reviewer, who was impressed that Gygax found time to write them while also working on the Advanced Dungeons & Dragons (AD&D) rulebooks.
 White Dwarf also reviewed the re-released G module series in 1982, giving it a 10 out of 10.
 The Queen of the Spiders supermodule, which consisted of the three modules combined with the subsequent modules in the "D" series and Q1 Queen of the Demonweb Pits, was voted the single greatest adventure of all time by Dungeon magazine in 2004, on the 30th anniversary of the Dungeons & Dragons game.